-Pressing nmay also arm the theft-deterrent system.
-See Vehicle Alarm System on page 2-15.
+Pressing a may also arm the theft-deterrent system.
+See Vehicle Alarm System on page 2-16.

 (Unlock): Press to unlock the driver door or all doors.
-See "Door Unlock Options" under Vehicle Personalization on page 5-36.
+See "Door Unlock Options" under Vehicle Personalization on page 5-34.

-The turn signal indicators may flash and/or the horn may sound to indicate unlocking.
-See "Unlock Feedback (Lights)" under Vehicle Personalization on page 5-36.
+The turn signal indicators may flash to indicate unlocking.
+See "Unlock Feedback (Lights)" under Vehicle Personalization on page 5-34.

-Pressing a will disarm the theft-deterrent system.
-See Vehicle Alarm System on page 2-15.
+Pressing will disarm the theft-deterrent system.
+See Vehicle Alarm System on page 2-16.

 Memory seat positions may be recalled when unlocking the vehicle.
-See Memory Seats on page 3-6 and "Memory Remote Recall" under Vehicle Personalization on page 5-36.
+See Memory Seats on page 3-6 and "Memory Remote Recall" under Vehicle Personalization on page 5-34.

-← (Remote Trunk Release): Press and hold to open the trunk.
+or HOLD (Remote Trunk Release): Press and hold to open the trunk